DrewWing/EDrewcatedGuesser/docs/Conventions.md

     AUTHOR: Drew Wingfield
     VERSION: <The current version of the program>
     COPYRIGHT:
-        This script is a part of Drew Wingfield's FTCAPI program (EDrewcated Guesser).
+        This script is part of Drew Wingfield's EDrewcated Guesser.
+        It is licensed under the license found at LICENSE.txt.
-        Please see the license in the LICENSE.txt and documentation in the README.md file.
+        See the documentation in the README.md file.

 .PARAMETER <ParameterName>